toddmotto/angularjs-styleguide/README.md

 	 - This makes it easier to test (mock or real) data calls when testing a controller.
 	 - Data service implementation may have very specific code to handle the data repository.
 This may include headers, how to talk to the data, or other services such as $http.
 Separating the logic into a data service encapsulates this logic in a single place hiding the implementation from the outside consumers (perhaps a controller).
 	 - Implementation encapsulation/hiding makes it easier to change.
 	 - **Most importantly**, the controller's responsibility is for the presentation and gathering of information for the view.
 It should not care how it gets the data, just that it knows ***who*** to ask for it.
-Separating the data services moves the logic related to ***how*** to get the data to the data service, and lets the controller be simpler and more focused on the view.
+Separating the data services cabins the logic related to ***how*** to get the data and lets the controller be simpler and more focused on the view.

 **[Back to top](#table-of-contents)**